National Honey Show rules and regulations 2017.

 g.
 The decisions of the Executive Committee and Appeals Panel on any matter whatsoever, under or in relation to the foregoing rules and regulations, or on any protest or objection in relation thereto or to any exhibit, shall be final and conclusive.

 20. All Gift Class Exhibits shall become the property of the National Honey Show Ltd. and will be sold for the benefit of show funds.
 If you wish to buy back your own entries, then you MUST signify this on the entry form.
 There is no entry fee for gift classes.

 Honey 227g (8oz) jar £5.00

 Heather Honey 454g (1lb) jar £11.00

 Cut comb £8.00

 6 wax blocks £6.00

-23. A small supply of business cards may be supplied in a sealed envelope supplied by the entries secretary for exhibits in classes 45, 47 and 51 these will be placed by the exhibit after judging has taken place.
+23. Business Cards A small supply of business cards may be supplied in a sealed envelope supplied by the entries secretary for exhibits in classes 87-89, these will be placed by the exhibit after judging has taken place.

 The regulations have been interpreted slightly differently by Trading Standards depts. in many areas.
 For the purpose of the National Honey Show all classes requiring the Exhibitor’s own labels must comply with the following requirements which must all appear in the same field of view: